 A visionary move for consumer AI

 The announcement made on Tuesday heralds the formation of a new artificial intelligence organisation within Microsoft, spearheaded by Inflection CEO Mustafa Suleyman and co-founder Karén Simonyan.
-Both individuals are set to play pivotal roles, with Suleyman stepping in as Microsoft AI's CEO and Simonyan appointed as the chief scientist.
-This new division oversees the development of consumer-focused AI products, including Microsoft's Copilot AI and the search engine, marking a concerted effort to rejuvenate the company's AI vision.
+Both individuals are set to play pivotal roles, with Suleyman stepping in as Microsoft AI’s CEO and Simonyan appointed as the chief scientist.
+This new division oversees the development of consumer-focused AI products, including Microsoft’s Copilot AI chatbot and the Bing search engine, marking a concerted effort to rejuvenate the company’s AI vision.

 Sources within Microsoft have expressed that this initiative is much needed to inject a fresh perspective and leadership into their consumer AI efforts.
 Despite collaboration with OpenAI to challenge Google’s dominance in the online search realm, progress has been sluggish.
 Suleyman’s extensive experience, notably his tenure at Google and co-founding the AI pioneer DeepMind, positions him as a visionary leader capable of steering Microsoft’s AI endeavours into a new era.